 This brings up another topic critical for many who decide to work from home when starting a new business.
 Networking is critical to success, but it can also be important simply from a lifestyle and job satisfaction point of view.
 Many of us need to get out there, and sometimes it’s too easy to spend day after day at home.
 It’s not a recipe for success.

 Finally, if any of this intrigues you, please check out the 4-Hour Work Week by Tim Ferris.
 I’ll have much more to say about this in later posts, but Tim is a pioneer in lifestyle management.
 Check it out if you want to break away from your daily routine of going into an office.

 Posted in: Your Business, Your Career, Your Network, Your Workplace

-Tags: 4-hour work week, co-working, co-working in public places, coffee shop office, coffeehouse office, digital nomads, entrepeneurs, home office, job satisfaction, lifestyle, lifestyle management, networking, social media, Tim Ferris, travel and work, virtual business, WiFi, work life balance, work while traveling, working at Starbucks, working by the pool, working in a coffee shop, working on vacation
+Tags: co-working, co-working in public places, coffee shop office, coffeehouse office, digital nomads, entrepreneurs, home office, job satisfaction, lifestyle, lifestyle management, networking, social media, Tim Ferris, travel and work, virtual business, WiFi, work life balance, work while traveling, working at Starbucks, working by the pool, working in a coffee shop, working on vacation

 Unemployment rate hits new 26-year high of 9.7%

 We’re launching this career and jobs blog at a time when our nation is experiencing very difficult economic times.
 We may have averted a depression, but unemployment just hit a 26-year high of 9.7%.
 The economy appears to be turning, but job growth seems to be far off.

 Hopefully, we can help some of you who are looking for work as we discuss career and job issues and tips.
 We’ll also provide information for people who want to plan their careers or possibly change careers, and for those of you who want to start a business or do a better job of managing your business or department.